 Asi’s intervention comes after the European Parliament adopted a resolution calling for the abolition of the “blasphemy” laws, citing “an alarming increase in accusations of ‘blasphemy.’”

 Accusations frequently trigger mob violence and even killings.
 Christians acquitted of allegations live in fear of attack by zealous Muslim extremists and often can no longer return to live in their homes.

 One suggestion for the modification of the “blasphemy” laws is the adoption of the sharia (Islamic law) principle of qazaf.
 Used in relation to accusations of adultery (zina), the qazaf principle is that false accusations should be punished almost as severely as the crime itself.

 Adoption of this principle in relation to “blasphemy” would mean that false accusations could result in fines or imprisonment.

 Pakistan’s notorious “blasphemy” laws (Section 295 of the Pakistan Penal Code) are often used to make false accusations in order to settle personal grudges.
-Christians are especially vulnerable, as simply stating their beliefs can be construed as “blasphemy” and the lower courts usually favour the testimony of Muslims, in accordance with sharia
+Christians are especially vulnerable, as simply stating their beliefs can be construed as “blasphemy,” and the lower courts usually favor the testimony of Muslims, in accordance with sharia.